aegoroff/copyto/README.md

   cmdline, cmd, l

 Flags:
-  -h, --help            help for cmdline
+  -e, --exclude string   Exclude files whose names match pattern specified by the option -h, --help             help for cmdline
-  -s, --source string   Path to the source folder, to copy (sync) data from (required) -t, --target string   Path to the target folder, to copy (sync) data to (required)
+  -i, --include string   Include only files whose names match the pattern specified by the option -s, --source string    Path to the source folder, to copy (sync) data from (required) -t, --target string    Path to the target folder, to copy (sync) data to (required)

 Global Flags:
   -v, --verbose   Verbose output